ANTS: Adaptive Negative Textual Space Shaping for OOD Detection via Test-Time MLLM Understanding and Reasoning: Experiments

 \textbf{ImageNet-1k Benchmark.} The results are shown in Tab.~\ref{tab:traditional_four_ood_datasets}.
 We can see that other CLIP-based training-based methods~\cite{wang2023clipn, nie2024out, miyai2024locoop, bai2024id, li2024learning, yu2024self, zhang2024lapt} learn a negative branch or prompts by synthesizing negative samples, but they often fail to reflect the true OOD space.
 Other NL-based methods~\cite{jiang2024negative, cao2024envisioning, chen2024conjugated} directly retrieve negative labels from corpus datasets or generate them using LLMs, but they lack supervision from auxiliary OOD images.
 ANTS consistently achieves remarkable improvements, which demonstrates the advantages of utilizing the understanding capabilities of MLLMs to shape a more accurate NL space.
 Compared with other test-time adaptation methods ~\cite{zhang2024adaneg, yang2025oodd}, which store test images in memory to calculate the image proxy score and then combine the scores from both modalities, ANTS uses a text-only score to eliminate the modality gap when calculating the OOD score with ID classes, leading to better OOD detection results.

 \textbf{OpenOOD Benchmark.} The results are shown in Tab. \ref{tab:openood}.
-Though the NL-based methods~\cite{jiang2024negative, cao2024envisioning} can handle small-scale near-OOD scenarios (\eg, using ImageNet-10 and ImageNet-20 as ID and OOD data, respectively, and the results are presented in the \textbf{supplementary material}), these methods that selects semantically distant negative labels struggle to handle large-scale near-OOD scenarios such as using ImageNet-1k as ID.
+Though the NL-based methods~\cite{jiang2024negative, cao2024envisioning} can handle small-scale near-OOD scenarios (\eg, using ImageNet-10 and ImageNet-20 as ID and OOD data, respectively), these methods that selects semantically distant negative labels struggle to handle large-scale near-OOD scenarios such as using ImageNet-1k as ID.
 However, EOE~\cite{cao2024envisioning}, while using LLMs to generate visually similar labels, suffers from a growing number of false negatives with increasing ID classes.
 ANTS first identifies a subset of ID classes similar to OOD images, as shown in Fig.~\ref{fig:vis_false_negative_labels}, then it leverages the reasoning capabilities of MLLMs to generate visually similar labels.
 As a result, ANTS significantly outperforms its closest competitors~\cite{jiang2024negative,cao2024envisioning, zhang2024adaneg} in both near-OOD and far-OOD scenarios, validating its scalability.

 \textbf{Results of other ID datasets.} As shown in Tab.~\ref{tab:other_ids}, our ANTS consistently surpasses existing methods in zero-shot OOD detection method NegLabel\cite{jiang2024negative} across all in-distribution (ID) datasets.
 We also validate the robustness of ANTS to \textbf{Domain Shift} and \textbf{Adversarial Examples}, the detailed results are available in the supplementary materials.